-- Be aware of your surroundings. - Try to avoid isolated areas. - Walk with purpose. - If a situation or location feels unsafe or uncomfortable, it probably isn't the best place for you. - Try not to load yourself down with packages or bags as this can make you appear more vulnerable.
-Make sure your cell phone is with you and charged. - Don't allow yourself to be isolated with someone you don't trust or someone you don't know. - Avoid putting music headphones in both ears so that you can be more aware of your surroundings, especially if you are walking alone. - When you go to a social gathering, go with a group of friends.
-Arrive together and leave together. - If you see something suspicious, contact law enforcement immediately - Don't leave your drink unattended. - Don't accept drinks from people you don't know or trust. - Watch out for your friends, if a friend seems out of it, seems too intoxicated for the amount of alcohol they've had, or is acting out of character, get them to a safe place immediately. - Watch out for your friends, if a friend seems out of it, seems too intoxicated for the amount of alcohol they've had, or is acting out of character, get them to a safe place immediately. - If you suspect you or a friend has been drugged, contact law enforcement immediately. f you need to get out of an uncomfortable or scary situation, here are some things that you can try. - Remember that being in this situation is not your fault. - ♦ Be true to yourself.
-Don't feel obligated to do anything you don't want to do. - Have a code word with your friends or family so that if you don't feel comfortable you can call the - ♦ Lie.
-If you don't want to hurt the person's feelings it is better to lie and make up a reason to leave than to stay and be uncomfortable, scared, or worse. - Try to think of an escape route.
+- Be aware of your surroundings. - Try to avoid isolated areas. - Walk with purpose. - If a situation or location feels unsafe or uncomfortable, it probably isn't the best place for you. - Try not to load yourself down with packages or bags as this can make you appear more vulnerable. - Make sure your cell phone is with you and charged. - Don't allow yourself to be isolated with someone you don't trust or someone you don't know. - Avoid putting headphones in both ears so that you can be more aware of your surroundings, especially if you are walking alone. - When you go to a social gathering, go with a group of friends.
+Arrive together and leave together. - If you see something suspicious, contact law enforcement immediately. - Don't leave your drink unattended. - Don't accept drinks from people you don't know or trust. - Watch out for your friends, if a friend seems out of it, seems too intoxicated for the amount of alcohol they've had, or is acting out of character, get them to a safe place immediately. - If you suspect you or a friend has been drugged, contact law enforcement immediately. f you need to get out of an uncomfortable or scary situation, here are some things that you can try. - o Remember that being in this situation is not your fault. - o Be true to yourself.
+Don't feel obligated to do anything you don't want to do. - Have a code word with your friends or family so that if you don't feel comfortable you can call them. - o Lie.
+If you don't want to hurt the person's feelings, it is better to lie and make up a reason to leave than to stay and be uncomfortable, scared, or worse. - Try to think of an escape route.
 How would you try to get out of the room?
 Where are the doors?